Ridowan-sajid/Asp.Net-Note/README.md

         }

-**Work like "create" in first Edit action will take a user which sent by us.
-Next it will create a query to search that user from our database.
+**Work like "create", in first Edit action it will take a user id which sent by us.
+How we sent?**

+**< a href="/Customer/Edit/@item.id" >Edit</ a > .**

+**Next it will create a query to search that user from our database.
 SingleOrDefault() function used which will sent a user object because we won't get any list we will get one object only because id is unique.
 After that we just sent that object info to Edit view so that we can see it from front end.**

 **After submitting with edited info second Edit action will run.
 This time we took all the info as "upstudent" which is sent through form.
 Next we just update all the info manually, we can do it easily by run this "db.Entry(exst).CurrentValues.SetValues(upstudent);"**